Celtica (journal)

 Celtica: Journal of the School of Celtic Studies is an academic journal devoted to Celtic studies, with particular emphasis on Irish literature, linguistics and placenames.
 It was established in 1946 and has since been published by the School of Celtic Studies at the Dublin Institute for Advanced Studies.
+In 2022 the journal became open access, with volume 35 being the first to be released without a paywall.

 Previous editors-in-chief include T.F.
 O'Rahilly (1946–1950) and Fergus Kelly.
-The latest volume (33) was edited by Barry J. Lewis and Ruairí Ó hUiginn.
+Volume 33 was edited by Barry J. Lewis and Ruairí Ó hUiginn.